HenrikBengtsson/ucsf-vpn/README.md

 * If you are using the Pulse Secure GUI (`ucsf-vpn open-gui`), use 'https://remote.ucsf.edu/pulse' as the URL when adding a new connection.
-* The Pulse Secure log is at $HOME/.pulse_secure/pulse/pulsesvc.log.
+* Run 'ucsf-vpn troubleshoot' to inspect the Pulse Secure logs and more.

 Useful resources:
 * UCSF VPN information: